khadirpatan/sneedtask/README.md

 # sneedtask
-after Dowloading you will get a folder with 2 subfolders.(client and Server)..
+After Dowloading you will get a folder with 2 subfolders.(client and Server)..

-open terminal in client folder and run below command (It will install all the node_modules which are mentioned as dependencis You should have installed node & npm in your system to complete this action.
+open terminal in client folder and run below command (It will install all the node_modules which are mentioned as dependencis You should have installed node & npm in your system to complete this action.)

-open cleint folder and enter following command.
 <b>npm install</b>

-open another new terminal in server folder
+open another new terminal in server folder. run below command.

 <b>npm install</b>